ai-factory-azure/bootstrap-multi-repo/getting_started.md

 After adding all the settings, your Key Vault Secrets should look like this:
 ![image](https://user-images.githubusercontent.com/525867/135234077-af139012-55fc-4bc7-83a3-9aff2d727478.png)

+NOTE: If your subscription name has a space in it, put quotes `""` around your subscription name for the AZURE-RM-SUBSCRIPTION-NAME-DEV secret.
+Else, the pipeline will fail.

 ## 2. GitHub Setup

 ### 2.1 GitHub Repos